aaronparker/aaronparker.github.io/_posts/2015-11-29-automation-survey-results-update-images.md

 Monthly patching is ideal and the majority of organisations appear to be standardising on monthly updates.
 Adding those respondents who patch every 2 months, 62.7% of organisations patch quite regularly.

 Patch schedules that are every quarter or longer are of concern - perhaps understandable in environments sensitive to changes, but still concerning to see that many desktops are running un-patched for considerable periods of time.
-We only need to look at [last year&#8217;s most vulnerable operating systems and applications](http://www.gfi.com/blog/most-vulnerable-operating-systems-and-applications-in-2014/) to get a sense of what risk our desktops are at.
+We only need to look at [last year's most vulnerable operating systems and applications](http://www.gfi.com/blog/most-vulnerable-operating-systems-and-applications-in-2014/) to get a sense of what risk our desktops are at.
 2015 is looking to provide [a record number of updates from Microsoft](http://news.softpedia.com/news/Record-Number-of-Microsoft-Patches-in-2015-Less-Secure-Windows-or-More-Active-Hackers-481007.shtml).

 ## Patching by Average Organisation Size